-Although from Boston, I’ve been lucky enough to spend a lot of my life exploring elsewhere too.
-As a child I spent three years living in London and while there, my family took me on trips all over Europe and to Africa.
-I was eight when I took my first trip to Japan with my family and even at that young age, I had gained an appreciation of different cultures.
+Although from Boston, I've been lucky enough to spend a lot of my life exploring elsewhere too.
+As a child I spent three years living in London and while there, my family took me on trips all over the world.
+I was eight when I took my first trips to Japan and Australia with my family and even at that young age, I had gained an appreciation of different cultures.

 Speak to Carter